just-buildsystem/justbuild/share/man/just-lock-config.5.md

    value for the `"inherit env"` key in the output configuration for all imported `"git"`-type repositories
    (see **`just-mr-configuration-format`**(5)).
 This entry is optional.

  - *`"as_plain"`* has a boolean value.
+If the field evaluates to `true`, it informs **`just-lock`**(1) to consider the foreign repository configuration to be the canonical one for a single repository.
+This can be useful if the Git repository does not have a repository configuration or should be imported as-is, without dependencies.
+This entry is optional.

+ - *`"config"`* has a string value defining the relative path of the foreign repository configuration file to be considered from the Git repository.
+This entry is optional.
+If not provided and the `"as_plain"` field does not evaluate to `true`, **`just-lock`**(1) will search for a configuration file in the same locations as **`just-mr`**(1) does when invoked with **`--norc`** in the root directory of the Git repository.

+### *`"file"`*

+It defines an import operation of one or more dependencies from a Just project present as a local checkout.

+The following fields are supported:

+ - *`"source"`* defines the current *source* type.
+This entry is mandatory.

+ - *`"repos"`* has as value a JSON list where each entry is a *repository import description*.
+This entry is mandatory.
+An empty list is treated as if the current *source* object is missing.

+ - *`"path"`* has a string value defining the path to the local checkout.
+This entry is mandatory.

+ - *`"as_plain"`* has a boolean value.
 If the field evaluates to `true`, it informs **`just-lock`**(1) to consider the foreign repository configuration